Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 <RANDOM>-<ACCOUNT NAME>.snowflakecomputing.app
 ```

 Now open up that URL in a browser.
-You will be prompted for a login, and here we can choose any on the users created earlier.
+You will be prompted for a login, and here we can choose any of the users created earlier.
 You can use `user1` with password `password1`.
 Note that you will be forced to change this on first login.
 ![Tasty App UI](./assets/authenticating_with_snowservices_ingress.png)

 Once logged in, the application loads the authorization status, and then redirects the user to the loged in `Home` page.
 After a few moments the data is loaded also and the charts for the current franchsise (Franchise 1, if you logged in with user1) is shown.